Timothy-Mc/Timothy-Mc/README.md

 # Hello, I'm Timothy
 <a href="https://www.linkedin.com/in/timothy-mcleod-b01b9b236"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

+---

 ## About Me
-Hey there!
-I'm passionate about **technology, security, and automation**.
-My journey started with a curiosity for **how systems work and how they can be protected**, which naturally led me into **cybersecurity**.
-Over time, I’ve expanded my skills into **security engineering, cloud security, infrastructure as code, and AI-driven security solutions**.
-This portfolio is a showcase of my diverse projects, skills, and experiences!
+Hi!
+I'm passionate about **technology, cybersecurity, and automation**.
+I started by exploring **how systems work and how to protect them**, which led me into cybersecurity.
+Over time, I’ve developed skills in **security engineering, cloud security, infrastructure as code, and AI-driven security solutions**.

+I enjoy tackling complex problems, building secure systems, and leveraging AI to make security smarter and more efficient.

 ---

 ## Objective
-My goal is to become a **Security Engineer**, focusing on building **secure systems, implementing robust security measures, and integrating security at every level of development and deployment**.
-I specialize in **security automation, cloud security, threat detection, and infrastructure hardening**.
-Additionally, I am currently working on an **Honors Project on Cyber Attack Detection using Machine Learning in FinTech**, exploring the intersection of AI and cybersecurity to improve threat detection.
+I am working towards becoming a **Security Engineer**, focusing on **building secure systems, implementing security measures, and integrating security at every stage of development and deployment**.

+Currently, I am developing my **Honors Project on Cyber Attack Detection using Machine Learning in FinTech**, exploring how AI can enhance threat detection in financial systems.

 ---

+## Projects
+Here are some of my key projects:

+- **[Cyber Attack Detection in FinTech](#)** – Honors project using machine learning to detect attacks in financial environments.
+- **[Biometric Authentication System Using Face Recognition](#)** – Python-based authentication system leveraging facial recognition.
+- **[HybridIDPS](https://github.com/TheTheoM/HybridIDPS)** – Proof-of-concept hybrid intrusion detection and prevention system.
+- **[Network Scanner](#)** – Python-based network scanning tool.
 <!--
 ## Skills & Projects